-All campus incident reports are recorded in the Campus Security Office and disseminated to the Chief of Safety and Emergency Management and to the Vice- Chancellor of Administrative Services Office.
-Incident reports involving students are also distributed to the Dean of Student Services for review and potential action via the student judiciary process.
+All campus incident reports are recorded in the Campus Security Office and disseminated to the Director of Safety and Emergency Management and to the Vice-Chancellor for Administrative Services Office.
+Incident reports involving students are also distributed to the Vice-Chancellor for Student Affairs for review and potential action via the student judiciary process.